grecoe/azure-storage-loadtest/docs/knowledge.md

 In the Azure eco-system, running copies cross region was painfully slow compared to in-region, so in-region moves are suggested whenever possible.

+However, throughput limits set on a storage account indicate limits around 60GB/s and we came no where near that at 60-70GB/min, indicating that an even more robust test should be succesful.

 ## Azure Databox

 Databox is a service in which hardware is sent out to a subscription owner to load up with data.
 However, the person who orders it: